International Programmes 2025/2026

 Accommodation

-It is still relatively easy to find affordable accommodation in Dresden.
+It is still relatively easy to find affordable accommodation in Dresden and Tharandt.
 Accommodation is available either via the "Studentenwerk Dresden" or on the private market.
 Rent for a single room in a student residence is approx. 250 EUR per month.

 Private housing can be found online.
-We recommend that you move into a hall of residence at the beginning of your stay in Dresden.
+We recommend that you move into a hall of residence at the beginning of your stay.
 Subsequently, you can look for a place on the private market or in a shared apartment, which is known as a "Wohngemeinschaft" in German.

 TU Dresden offers plenty of counselling and training within its Career Service to help students with finding professional orientation.
 They offer workshops to equip students with professional skills and aid to optimise their CV.